charaverse/knex-row/README.md

 ## Usage

-At Charaverse, knex-row is used as part of database services layer, interacing with the database.
+At Charaverse, knex-row is used as part of database services layer modules which interacts with the database.

 ```ts
 // models/user.ts